-The shades are operated in the same manner as most Venetian blinds.
-Pulling down on the rope raises the shade.
-Swinging the rope to one side prior to releasing it will secure the shade in position.
+The main door shade is operated in the same manner as most Venetian blinds.
+Pulling down on the tab lowers the shade and it will catch on its own.
+A slight pull downward will release the shade and it can slowly be returned to the open position.